DonaldWhyte/intro-to-deeplearning/contents.md

 [NEXT]
 ### Issues with Deep Learning
+##### (until 2006)

+* Computationally expensive to train
 * Models have a tendency to overfit training data
-* Lack of *convergence*
+* Lack of *convergence* in weights
-* Meant deep networks
+* Meant deep networks were useless in the real world
-* Computationally expensive to train
+    - no better than random initialisation of weights

+_note_
+The earliest layers in a deep network simply weren't learning useful representations of the data.
+In many cases they weren't learning anything at all.

+Instead they were staying close to their random weight initialisation because of the nature of backpropagation.
+This meant the deep networks were completely useless when used on real world data.
+They just didn't generalise at all.

 [NEXT]
 ### Resurgence of Neural Networks

+2006 and beyond

 <table>
     <tr>